Arvicss/pit-scraper/README.md

 - Retrieves full race results including every Grand Prix and session (e.g., qualifying, race).
 - Allows input of a specific year to fetch results for that season.

-Here’s an improved version of your installation message with clearer instructions and consistent formatting:

 ---

 ## Installation